© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Churchyard cross in St Swithin's churchyard is a scheduled monument protected by Historic England under reference 1017812.
 View the official record →

-St Swithin's churchyard cross is a medieval stone cross located in the churchyard of St Swithin's Church in Warwickshire.
+St Swithin's churchyard cross in Warwickshire is a medieval monument of the type commonly found in English churchyards from the twelfth century onwards.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017812.

 Churchyard cross in St Swithin's churchyard is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017812.